 If you have a limited budget, it's best to share that information with the engineering team so that they can choose solutions that best fit your budget and determine the project scope.
 The team can select a technology that costs less money, and they can work within practical constraints.

 For example, if the functionalities you want exceed the budget, the developers will prioritize the work and focus on developing the essential features in the first phase.

-A crucial step in creating your software project brief is setting a deadline.
+A crucial step in creating your software project plan brief is setting a deadline.

 Do you have to release your product at a specific date or month?
 When can the team start working on the project?